-A credit score of 640 or higher is needed to get a Comenity Bank credit card.
-Some Comenity credit cards require a credit score of 700 or better, though.
-In other words, applicants need at least fair or good credit, depending on the card.
+A credit score of 640 or higher is needed to get a Comenity Bank credit card in most cases.
+That means you need at least fair credit to get approved.
+However, there are some Comenity credit cards that require a credit score of 700 or better (good credit).

 The Comenity Bank credit cards that are easy to get are the ones that require fair credit for approval.
 That means you’ll need a score of about 640 or higher.
 And since the average person’s credit score is about 40 points above that, these cards are well within reach for most of us.… read full answer